intercloud/intercloud-grafana-plugin/README.md

 You can find a list of available metrics per service in the [InterCloud documentation](https://doc.intercloud.io/api-howtos/metrics/).

-## Getting started
+## Getting started with development for the plugin

-1. Install dependencies
+### 1. Install dependencies

 ```BASH
 yarn install
 ```

-2. Build plugin in development mode or run in watch mode
+### 2. Build plugin in development mode or run in watch mode
 ```BASH
 yarn dev
 ```